Todmorden Unitarian Church: Structure

 The church was designed by John Gibson.
 Gibson had previously worked for the Fielden family and had designed Dobroyd Castle for John Fielden (junior) on the opposite side of the valley.
 It is constructed in stone with a slate roof.
 Its plan consists of a seven-bay nave with aisles, transepts, a single-bay chancel, a porch, and a large tower with a spire.
 It is in Gothic style.
-At the west end is an elaborate rose window and at the east end is a five-light window.
+At the west end is an elaborate rose window, and at the east end is a five-light window.
 The nave windows have two lights with traceried heads.
 Along the nave wall are buttresses and a string course carved with flowers.
 The tower is in three stages with angle buttresses and two-light bell openings.
 Its lowest stage forms an open porch.
 On top of the tower are pinnacles and an octagonal spire containing tall lucarnes.
-Internally the arcades consist of pointed arches carried on Devonshire marble columns.
+Internally, the arcades consist of pointed arches carried on Devonshire marble columns.

 Fittings and furniture

 The choir stalls and pews are carved with tracery and have poppyheads.
-The pulpit is constructed in differing coloured marbles.
+The pulpit is constructed of differing coloured marbles.
 The font has a carved white marble bowl.
 In the chancel window is stained glass by Jean-Baptiste Capronnier of Belgium that depicts scenes from the life of Christ.
 There are memorial tablets to the founders of the church in the aisles.
 Also in the aisles are gas brackets that have been converted to electricity, and there are candelabras in the choir stalls.
 There is a ring of eight bells, all cast in 1868 by Mears and Stainbank of the Whitechapel Bell Foundry.
 Also in the tower is a clock and a carillon.

 Later history and present day

-The Unitarian congregation continued to thrive into the 20th century but, as the century progressed, its size declined and it became increasingly difficult to raise funds to keep the church going.
+The Unitarian congregation continued to thrive into the 20th century, but as the century progressed, its size declined, and it became increasingly difficult to raise funds to keep the church going.
 It finally closed in 1987.
 Services continued to be held in the lodge, but these ended in 1992.
-After the church closed its fabric deteriorated due to a combination of decay and vandalism.
+After the church closed, its fabric deteriorated due to a combination of decay and vandalism.
 It was acquired in 1994 by the Historic Chapels Trust.
 The Trust has carried out a £1 million programme of repairs.
 These have included repair of the church roofs, stained glass, clock and peal of bells, restoration of the lodge and the interior of the tower, and the installation of a new heating system, toilets and kitchen.
-The surrounding historic landscape, including the burial ground, have also been restored.
-Services began again in 2008 and continue.
+The surrounding historic landscape, including the burial ground, has also been restored.
+Services began again then in 2008 and continue.
 The church is licensed for weddings.
 The church is still listed as a member of the General Assembly of Unitarian and Free Christian Churches, the umbrella organisation for British Unitarians.
 It is currently the location of regular meetings of the Incredible Edible Todmorden project.